 c) None of it!

 Certainly, you can imagine, that the answer is not a) or b).
-We have tried to explain the jungle of shoe sizing systems in our series:
+I have tried to explain the jungle of shoe sizing systems in our series:

 The entire series is also available as free e-book.

 Today new technologies like 3D print opens up new opportunities for shoe designers.
 Open source software makes designing and modelling of new concepts for soles, heels or even complete shoes much easier and available at your finger tips!

 I’m using some basic apps in this blog and will try to give some ideas on how everybody can make use of them and that a sophisticated, but unfortunately and very expensive footwear CAD is not necessary – at least at the beginning.
 As much it’s a pleasure to work with a footwear CAD, it’s not useful if the operator doesn’t understand the limitations of such a software program.